perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/Kontakt-README.md

 SNPID, RegKey, JDX, HU can be found in the nicnt or _info.nkx file and make an entry about the library in the user database by direct editing nklibs_info.userdb (in a text editor).

-**Attention!** Errors entering SNPID, JDX and HU will lead to incorrect decryption of container files, so direct editing is not recommended: when extracting files from a container, registration information will be read and saved in the user database automatically if the nicnt or _info.nkx file is in the same container catalog or one or more levels above.
+**Attention!** Errors entering `SNPID`, `JDX` and `HU` will lead to incorrect decryption of container files, so direct editing is not recommended: when extracting files from a container, registration information will be read and saved in the user database automatically if the nicnt or _info.nkx file is in the same container catalog or one or more levels above.

-An example of the section of the ini-file nklibs_info.userdb:
+An example of the section of the ini-file `nklibs_info.userdb`:
 ```
 [324]
 RegKey = Kontakt Factory Library